Online Course FAQs

 What academic things do I need to bring with me (such as stationery etc.)?

 You should bring the standard stationery that you would take with you to school – pens, pencils, paper.
 There are good stationery shops in central Oxford if needed.
+You will also need a laptop or a tablet (if you’re studying on our Experience Computer Science & Coding Academy or our Discover Technology Academy, you must bring a laptop rather than a tablet).

 How much money do I need to bring with me?